Why Casinos are the Wrong Bet for the Catskills

-Catskill Mountainkeeper strongly opposes bringing off reservation casinos to the Catskills because of the pervasive and compelling environmental, social and economic problems that will accompany casino development.
+Catskill Mountainkeeper opposed bringing casinos to the Catskills because of the pervasive and compelling environmental, social and economic problems that will accompany casino development.

-The threat of as many as four casinos along Route 17 near Monticello could not only bring a dramatic spike in traffic and pollution problems to the region, but could also forever change the unique rural character of the Western Catskills and bring serious infrastructure and social problems.
-We continue to vigilantly track these ever changing casino proposals and varying receptions to them at different governmental levels.
+The threat of multiple casinos along Route 17 near Monticello would bring a dramatic spike in traffic and pollution problems to the region, but could also forever change the unique rural character of the Western Catskills and bring serious infrastructure and social problems.
+We continue to vigilantly track these ever changing casino proposals now that gambling is legal in New York.
 We are ready to resume the active phase of our fight, including in court, against the building of numerous large-scale Catskill casinos as conditions on the ground warrant.

 Environmental Problems